 If you wish to enter Canada as a visitor or tourist, you will require a visitor visa.
 According to Citizenship and Immigration Canada (CIC), a visitor is a person who is not a Canadian citizen or permanent resident, but is legally authorized to enter the country on the basis of visiting family, conducting business or vacationing in Canada.
 There are various conditions that must be met in order for a foreigner to retain visitor status and remain in Canada.
+Call now to talk to our Toronto based Immigration Consultant.

 A visitor visa (often referred to as a temporary resident visa) is an official document that will be stamped into your passport to verify that you are admissible to Canada.
 Most travelers are required to obtain a visitor visa in order to enter Canada.
 The visitor visa application fee is about CAD $100 and the processing time varies by country.